-(I) Mechanical ventilation systems must be turned on or windows must be open whenever the sleeping quarters are occupied Make sure all HVAC systems are fully functional, especially those that have been shut down or operating at reduced capacity during the pandemic or off season.
+(I) Mechanical ventilation systems must be turned on or windows must be open whenever the sleeping quarters are occupied.

 (II) In buildings without mechanical ventilation systems, windows must be open whenever occupied.
-Windows can be closed when conditions outside of the building could pose a hazard to occupants, such as during dust storms or when pesticides are being applied to fields near the building Use HVAC system filters with a Minimum Efficiency Reporting Value (MERV) rating of 13 or higher where feasible.
-Use the highest MERV rating filters supported by the existing system when MERV 13 is not feasible.
+Windows can be closed when conditions outside of the building could pose a hazard to occupants, such as during dust storms or when pesticides are being applied to fields near the building.